Mondego/SourcererCC/README.md

 3. @@::@@

 So first when we split on @#@, we get two strings (LHS and RHS of
 @#@ delimiter).
-The LHS string is the <parentId, blockId> used to represent the method.
+The LHS string is the `<parentId, blockId>` used to represent the method.
-In the above case this is 2 is the parent id and 1 is the block id.
-We explain <parentId, blockId> in detail later.
+In the above case, 2 is the parent id and 1 is the block id.
+We explain `<parentId, blockId>` in detail later.

 Now, we split the remaining string (RHS) using ',' (comma).
 And we get all the tokens (and their frequency) of the method body (including